juangancio/climate-spatial-analysis/README.md

 `make_figs.m`: Matlab script for figures.

-`mi_significance.m`: Matlab scrip for plotting figures from `spatial_mi.py` outputs.
+`mi_significance_new.m`: Matlab scrip for plotting figures from `spatial_mi.py` outputs.
 It also includes some significance testing.

+`cpa_ruptures.py`: Performs the change point detection analysis on the entropy signals.

+`cpa_ruptures_mi.py`: Performs the change point detection analysis on the mutual information signals.

+`cpa_surrogates.py`: Performs the change point detection analysis on the surrogated signals.